blackbaud/sky-api-docs/content/docs/addins/overview/index.md

 order: 10
 published: true
 showInNav: true
+back_to_top: true
 title: Overview
 ---
 {{ include stache.config.partial_header_edit }}

 # Add-ins {{ name }}

-Add-ins allow developers to build complementary features that integrate deeply within the user interface of Blackbaud's solutions.
+SKY Add-ins allow developers to build complementary features that integrate deeply within the user interface of Blackbaud's solutions.
 With add-ins, developers can use familiar web development technologies such as HTML, CSS, and JavaScript to augment out-of-box product areas with new functionality.

 For example, with add-ins you can:
 * <strong>Add custom tiles to selected pages in the system</strong> - bring in data from external systems that is contextually relevant to the current record and provide streamlined workflows for business logic.